 \BIBL 4411 New Testament Criticism (3; EF)

 \BIBL 4413W New Testament Theology (3; OSp)

 Select four of the following New Testament offerings (12):

 \Honors Program (3)

 Israel Study Tour (3; Su)

-\BIBL 3050 History & Lit of Intertestamental Period (3: EF)
+\BIBL 3050 History & Literature of Intertestamental Period (3; EF)

 \BIBL 3060 Life and Letters of Paul I (3; F)

 \BIBL 3065 Life and Letters of Paul II (3; Sp)

 \BIBL 3310 Revelation (3; OF)

 \BIBL 3320 Synoptic Gospels (3; ESp)

 \BIBL 3340 General Epistles (3; ESp)

 \BIBL 4110 Johannine Literature (3; EF)

-\BIBL 4410 Selected Topics in NT (3; TBA)
+\BIBL 4410 Selected Topics in New Testament (3; TBA)

 Theology (18)

 Required (9):

-\THEO 4405W Contemporary Theology (3; OF) \BIBL/THEO elective (3) Upper division course only \BIBL/THEO elective (3) Upper division course only Select three of the following Theology offerings (9): \Honors Program (3) \THEO 3106 Women in Church and Society (3; TBA) THEO 3370 History of Early Christianity (3; ESp) THEO 4000 Spiritual Formation (3; ESp) \THEO 4020 Hist of Muslim-Christian Encounter (3; ESp) THEO 4100 Theological Issues in Ministry (3; EF) \THEO 4400 Selected Topics in Theology (3; TBA) \THEO 4710W Theology of World Mission (3; Sp) \THEO 4720 Theology of Transformation (3; OF) BIBL/THEO Upper Division Electives (6 credits) \Course has prerequisites; check course descriptions on p.
-64. SAMPLE TOTAL PROGRAM Foundational Studies 62 Bible and Theology Major 43 Unrestricted Electives 19 TOTAL 124 HONORS PROGRAM Students with a Bible and Theology major may, upon the approval of the full-time Bible and Theology faculty, choose an honors program.
+\THEO 4405W Contemporary Theology (3; OF) \BIBL/THEO elective (3) Upper-division course only \BIBL/THEO elective (3) Upper-division course only Select three of the following Theology offerings (9): \Honors Program (3) THEO 3370 History of Early Christianity (3; ESp) THEO 4000 Spiritual Formation (3; ESp) \THEO 4020 History of Muslim-Christian Encounter (3; ESp) THEO 4100 Theological Issues in Ministry (3; EF) \THEO 4400 Selected Topics in Theology (3; TBA) \THEO 4710W Theology of World Mission (3; Sp) \THEO 4720 Theology of Transformation (3; OF) BIBL/THEO Upper-Division Electives (6 credits) \Course has prerequisites; check course descriptions on p.
+65. SAMPLE TOTAL PROGRAM General Education Courses 54 Bible and Theology Major 43 Unrestricted Electives 27 TOTAL 124 HONORS PROGRAM Students with a Bible and Theology major may, upon the approval of the full-time Bible and Theology faculty, choose an honors program.
 The honors program requires three supervised research and writing projects and receives special recognition at graduation.
 An honors supervisor will monitor student progress.
 Admission into the program may be limited by the availability of faculty supervisors.
 The decision to pursue the honors program should be made as early as possible.
-Students applying to the division for entry into the program must have a cumulative 3.0 GPA and a 3.5 GPA in at least 12 hours of Bible and Theology courses taken as part of the Foundational Studies requirements.
+Students applying to the division for entry into the program must have a cumulative 3.0 GPA and a 3.5 GPA in at least 12 hours of Bible and Theology courses taken as part of the General Education requirements.
 At graduation they must have a 3.5 GPA within the major.
-BIBLE AND THEOLOGY MINOR REQUIRED (18 credits) BIBL 1300 Lit of Old Testament (3) BIBL 1310 Lit of New Testament (3) BIBL 1330 Biblical Backgrounds (3) \BIBL 2220 Hermeneutics/Bible Study (3) THEO 2600 Faith and Culture (3) \THEO 3600 Christian Theology (3) BIBL/THEO UPPER DIVISION ELECTIVES (9 credits) \Course has prerequisites; check course descriptions on p.
-64. TOTAL 27 CERTIFICATE IN BIBLE AND THEOLOGY For information on the one-year Certificate in Bible and Theology, please see p.
-60. BIOLOGY MAJOR The Biology (Bachelor of Science) major is designed to give the student a strong, broad-based background in the biological sciences, and prepare the student for graduate work in biology or related disciplines.
+BIBLE AND THEOLOGY MINOR REQUIRED (12 credits) BIBL 1300 Literature of Old Testament (3) BIBL 1310 Literature of New Testament (3) \BIBL 2220 Hermeneutics/Bible Study (3) \THEO 3600 Christian Theology (3) BIBL/THEO Upper-Division Electives (9 credits) THEMATIC CORE (6) \Course has prerequisites; check course descriptions on p.
+65. TOTAL 27 CERTIFICATE IN BIBLE AND THEOLOGY For information on the one-year Certificate in Bible and Theology, please see p.
+61. BIOLOGY MAJOR The Biology (Bachelor of Science) major is designed to give the student a strong, broad-based background in the biological sciences, and prepare the student for graduate work in biology or related disciplines.
 Biology students at Simpson University also recognize their responsibilities as communicators of a Christian perspective on controversial issues related to biology, both to the church and the public.
 Students must demonstrate algebra competency prior to enrolling in MATH 2440 Math for the Life Sciences I: Calculus.
-FOUNDATIONAL STUDIES (63) See courses on p.
-36.
+GENERAL EDUCATION COURSES (55) See courses on p.
+37.